 - Heat the wok on high until it almost smokes – at least 30 seconds for most home stove burners.
 Add the oil in a circular motion to the wok so you coat the lower half and bottom with oil.
 For 6 ounces or more of meat, you should use a tablespoon.
 You can drain some of the oil before adding the meat to the main dish if you think the oil is too excessive.
 Many Chinese restaurant flash cook the meat in oil – almost a deep fry and then drain it before adding it to the stir-fry.

 - Add the meat (should be at room temperature) to the middle of the wok where most of the oil is and use your spatula to spread the meat out.
-Let the meat sear for 10 sections and stir-fry with your spatula using a bottom up motion.
+Let the meat sear for 10 seconds, and stir-fry with your spatula using a bottom up motion.

 - Using a seasoned carbon steel wok definitely helps ensure that the meat does not stick to the wok.